TomHarrop/asw-gbs-genome-paper/md/methods.md

 We assembled loci against our draft genome using `gstacks` 2.53 [@catchenStacksAnalysisTool2013].

 For analysis, we used bcftools to remove sites with more than 2 alleles, minor allele frequency < 0.05, or missing genotypes in more than 20% of individuals.
-After filtering loci, we also removed individuals that were missing genotypes at more than 20% of loci.
+After filtering loci, we also removed individuals that had missing genotypes at more than 20% of loci.
 We ran the Stacks 2.53 `populations` module [@catchenStacksAnalysisTool2013] to calculate inbreeding (*F*) and heterozygosity statistics.
-We used plink 1.9 [@changSecondgenerationPLINKRising2015] to prune sites in linkage disequilibrium for principal components analysis and discriminant analysis of principal components with the adegenet 2.1.2 package for R [@jombartDiscriminantAnalysisPrincipal2010; @rcoreteamLanguageEnvironmentStatistical2015], using the first four principal components.
+We used PLINK 1.9 [@changSecondgenerationPLINKRising2015] to prune sites in linkage disequilibrium for principal components analysis and discriminant analysis of principal components with the adegenet 2.1.2 package for R [@jombartDiscriminantAnalysisPrincipal2010; @rcoreteamLanguageEnvironmentStatistical2015], using the first four principal components.
 We used PGDSpider 2.1.1.5 [@lischerPGDSpiderAutomatedData2012] to convert the un-pruned dataset for detection of loci under selection with BayeScan 2.1 [@follGenomeScanMethodIdentify2008].
 We analysed cross-population extended haplotype homozygosity with the R package rehh 3.1.0 [@gautierRehhReimplementationPackage2017].
 For demographic analysis, we converted the pruned dataset to minor allele (folded) site frequency spectra using easysfs commit c2b26c5 from [github.com/isaacovercast/easySFS](https://github.com/isaacovercast/easySFS).